-Action Plan - If it arose again, what would you do?
+Action plan - If it arose again, what would you do?

-Nursing Student Signature Date:
+Nursing student signature Date:

-Preceptor/Associate Date:
+Preceptor/Associate Preceptor/

-Preceptor Signature Date.
+Practitioner registered with NMBI/ Date:

+Supervisor signature

 During clinical placements each student is expected to complete 5 hours of reflective time per week, to augment their learning.